madskjeldgaard/Monolithic/README.md

-# MKLib - An assortment of extensions for SuperCollider
+# Monolithic - An assortment of extensions for SuperCollider

 These are classes and extensions to the SuperCollider language that I use in many things.